bazelbuild/bazel-website/designs/index.md

 share their concerns.

-## Should I use markdown or Google Docs?
+## Should I use Markdown or Google Docs?

 Both are accepted.
 The author can decide what works best for them.